 Fancy a night or two in an old courthouse where members of The Clash stood trial?
 How about a room above a music venue?
-For something less rock and roll, you can stay in historic buildings for minimal coinage and even find a low-budget nature retreat a short distance from Central London.
+For something less rock n’ roll, you can stay in historic buildings for minimal coinage and even find a low-budget nature retreat a short distance from Central London.

 The verdict on this colourful hostel is that it’s both cheap and weird.
-Keeping the judicial theme alive, some of the court panelling and seating are interior features along with neon bar ‘Guilty’ signs on the wall.
+Keeping the judicial theme alive, some of the court panelling and seating are interior features along with neon ‘Guilty’ signs on the wall.

-2. Safestay, Elephant and Castle (The old Georgian political hangout)
+2. Safestay (The old Georgian political hangout) – Elephant and Castle

 This Zone 1 hostel is located in the 18th-century former Labour Party headquarters.
-The exterior definitely looks more like it would place host to Georgian gents than contemporary cheapos, though inside all is pretty modern, with the exception of some bowler hats dangling from the reception ceiling.
+The exterior definitely looks like it would place host to Georgian gents more so than contemporary cheapos, though inside all is pretty modern, with the exception of some bowler hats dangling from the reception ceiling.
 Safestay is actually a chain, but this is its first and all of their hostels are in historic buildings because why not stay in place with a bit of character just because you’re on a budget?

 It looks more like budget chain hotels than backpacker hostels, and also has a mix of private rooms and dorms, cots are available too if you’re travelling with small children.
-This is probably a better option than livelier alternatives if you want somewhere quieter sleep too.
+This is probably a better option than livelier alternatives if you want somewhere quiet sleep too.

-3. Hootenanny Hostel (The raucous music venue)
+3. Hootananny Hostel (the raucous music venue) – Brixton

 Music and hotels have been infamous bedfellows for a long time, while it may not be the Chateau Marmont, Hootenanny Brixton has had its fair share of talented guests passing through.
 The hostel is above an Edwardian pub turned live gig venue, and Brixton is a fun place to explore especially for eating out and nightlife.

 As you might expect from pub rooms, the dorms are fairly basic but there is free wifi, free breakfast, bike storage, a common room, laundry facilities and even a book exchange and plenty of live entertainment if that’s your bag.
 See rates for Hootananny Hostel.

-4. Rest Up, London (The hostel veterans)
+4. Rest Up, London (the hostel veterans) – Elephant and Castle

-Based in Driscoll House, Elephant and Castle, Rest Up has been a hostel for over 100 years. wWen it opened in 1913, it was just for women and children, but anyone can stay there now.
+Based in Driscoll House, Elephant and Castle, Rest Up has been a hostel for over 100 years.
+When it opened in 1913, it was just for women and children, but anyone can stay there now.